Qorvo (NASDAQ:QRVO) Given New $125.00 Price Target at Craig Hallum

-Qorvo (NASDAQ:QRVO – Get Free Report) had its price objective hoisted by investment analysts at Craig Hallum from $110.00 to $125.00 in a research report issued to clients and investors on Thursday, Briefing.com reports.
-The firm presently has a “buy” rating on the semiconductor company’s stock.
-Craig Hallum’s price objective indicates a potential upside of 19.50% from the stock’s previous close.
+Qorvo (NASDAQ:QRVO – Free Report) had its price target raised by Craig Hallum from $110.00 to $125.00 in a report released on Thursday, Briefing.com reports.
+Craig Hallum currently has a buy rating on the semiconductor company’s stock.

-Other analysts have also issued research reports about the stock.
-Piper Sandler lowered shares of Qorvo from an “overweight” rating to a “neutral” rating and set a $120.00 price target on the stock. in a research report on Thursday, January 4th.
-Morgan Stanley upgraded shares of Qorvo from an “equal weight” rating to an “overweight” rating and raised their target price for the company from $120.00 to $134.00 in a research report on Friday, December 8th.
-Susquehanna cut their target price on shares of Qorvo from $110.00 to $95.00 and set a “neutral” rating on the stock in a research report on Tuesday, October 24th.
-Barclays raised their target price on shares of Qorvo from $95.00 to $100.00 and gave the company an “equal weight” rating in a research report on Tuesday, January 16th.
-Finally, Mizuho dropped their price target on shares of Qorvo from $107.00 to $97.00 and set a “neutral” rating for the company in a research note on Friday, November 3rd.
-Two analysts have rated the stock with a sell rating, eleven have assigned a hold rating and seven have given a buy rating to the company’s stock.
-According to MarketBeat, the stock currently has a consensus rating of “Hold” and a consensus price target of $110.22.
+A number of other equities analysts have also recently weighed in on the company.
+Rosenblatt Securities raised their price objective on Qorvo from $95.00 to $105.00 and gave the company a neutral rating in a report on Thursday.
+Raymond James raised their price target on Qorvo from $105.00 to $115.00 and gave the stock an outperform rating in a research report on Friday, January 19th.
+Piper Sandler lowered Qorvo from an overweight rating to a neutral rating and set a $120.00 price target on the stock. in a research report on Thursday, January 4th.
+Mizuho reduced their price target on Qorvo from $107.00 to $97.00 and set a neutral rating on the stock in a research report on Friday, November 3rd.
+Finally, BMO Capital Markets reduced their price target on Qorvo from $110.00 to $100.00 and set a market perform rating on the stock in a research report on Friday, November 3rd.
+Two investment analysts have rated the stock with a sell rating, eleven have given a hold rating and seven have issued a buy rating to the stock.
+According to data from MarketBeat, the stock presently has a consensus rating of Hold and an average price target of $111.17.

 Qorvo Stock Performance

-In other Qorvo news, Director Walden C. Rhines purchased 5,000 shares of the stock in a transaction dated Monday, November 27th.
-The shares were bought at an average price of $93.19 per share, with a total value of $465,950.00.
-Following the completion of the transaction, the director now directly owns 67,145 shares in the company, valued at approximately $6,257,242.55.
-The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
-In other news, SVP Philip Chesley sold 10,580 shares of the business’s stock in a transaction that occurred on Wednesday, December 6th.
-The shares were sold at an average price of $97.72, for a total value of $1,033,877.60.
-Following the sale, the senior vice president now owns 29,539 shares of the company’s stock, valued at $2,886,551.08.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
-Also, Director Walden C. Rhines bought 5,000 shares of the firm’s stock in a transaction that occurred on Monday, November 27th.
-The shares were purchased at an average cost of $93.19 per share, for a total transaction of $465,950.00.
-Following the acquisition, the director now directly owns 67,145 shares in the company, valued at approximately $6,257,242.55.
+In related news, Director Walden C. Rhines acquired 5,000 shares of the stock in a transaction on Monday, November 27th.
+The stock was acquired at an average price of $93.19 per share, for a total transaction of $465,950.00.
+Following the completion of the purchase, the director now owns 67,145 shares of the company’s stock, valued at $6,257,242.55.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+In other news, SVP Philip Chesley sold 10,580 shares of the business’s stock in a transaction on Wednesday, December 6th.
+The stock was sold at an average price of $97.72, for a total value of $1,033,877.60.
+Following the completion of the transaction, the senior vice president now owns 29,539 shares in the company, valued at $2,886,551.08.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, Director Walden C. Rhines purchased 5,000 shares of the firm’s stock in a transaction dated Monday, November 27th.
+The stock was acquired at an average price of $93.19 per share, with a total value of $465,950.00.
+Following the purchase, the director now directly owns 67,145 shares of the company’s stock, valued at $6,257,242.55.
 The disclosure for this purchase can be found here.
-Insiders own 0.43% of the company’s stock.
+0.43% of the stock is owned by company insiders.

-A number of hedge funds and other institutional investors have recently bought and sold shares of the company. abrdn plc increased its holdings in Qorvo by 49.9% during the 4th quarter. abrdn plc now owns 55,064 shares of the semiconductor company’s stock worth $6,201,000 after acquiring an additional 18,326 shares during the period.
-Resonant Capital Advisors LLC purchased a new position in Qorvo in the 4th quarter worth approximately $251,000.
-Zhang Financial LLC grew its stake in Qorvo by 2.7% in the 4th quarter.
-Zhang Financial LLC now owns 3,852 shares of the semiconductor company’s stock worth $434,000 after buying an additional 102 shares in the last quarter.
-Federated Hermes Inc. grew its stake in Qorvo by 9.8% in the 4th quarter.
-Federated Hermes Inc. now owns 237,251 shares of the semiconductor company’s stock worth $26,717,000 after buying an additional 21,093 shares in the last quarter.
-Finally, Daiwa Securities Group Inc. grew its stake in Qorvo by 10.8% in the 4th quarter.
-Daiwa Securities Group Inc. now owns 9,175 shares of the semiconductor company’s stock worth $1,033,000 after buying an additional 896 shares in the last quarter.
-Institutional investors own 85.60% of the company’s stock.
+Several hedge funds have recently modified their holdings of the business.
+Financial Gravity Asset Management Inc. purchased a new position in shares of Qorvo in the second quarter worth $377,000.
+Zhang Financial LLC increased its position in Qorvo by 2.7% during the fourth quarter.
+Zhang Financial LLC now owns 3,852 shares of the semiconductor company’s stock valued at $434,000 after acquiring an additional 102 shares during the last quarter.
+Wahed Invest LLC increased its position in Qorvo by 7.5% during the third quarter.
+Wahed Invest LLC now owns 1,540 shares of the semiconductor company’s stock valued at $147,000 after acquiring an additional 108 shares during the last quarter.
+Fifth Third Bancorp increased its position in Qorvo by 1.8% during the second quarter.
+Fifth Third Bancorp now owns 6,342 shares of the semiconductor company’s stock valued at $647,000 after acquiring an additional 112 shares during the last quarter.
+Finally, Teacher Retirement System of Texas increased its position in Qorvo by 1.5% during the third quarter.
+Teacher Retirement System of Texas now owns 7,669 shares of the semiconductor company’s stock valued at $732,000 after acquiring an additional 116 shares during the last quarter.
+Hedge funds and other institutional investors own 85.60% of the company’s stock.

 About Qorvo